 When can I buy the new Alfa Romeo GTV?

-Expect to see the new coupe - essentially a two-door Giulia sports car - in showrooms by 2021, according to our sources.
-It will launch first as a coupe, with a spider convertible due some 18 months later in 2022/23.
+Expect to see the new coupe in showrooms by 2021, according to our sources.
+It will launch first as a coupe, with a spider convertible due some 18 months later in 2022-23, according to our sources.

 The new Alfa GTV will fit under the bespoke, carbonfibre-bodied Alfa Romeo 8C, also confirmed for production.
 Where the 8C is a limited-edition, super sports car, the GTV will roll off the regular production line.

 As our renderings suggest, it will be a front-engined four-seater, with just enough space in the rear to make sure it’s not labelled a 2+2.

 New GTV engines, specs

 It will surprise precisely nobody to learn that the new Alfa Romeo GTV will use powertrains already seen elsewhere in the FCA range.
 The 2.9-litre V6 already used to devastating effect in the Giulia Quadrifoglio will make another appearance, although here it is hybridised in the range-topping halo model.